ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d2 - b - Arrays - Map, Reduce & Filter.md

   -->

   - accumulator is an accumulated value of each call
-    - (IMPORTANT) In the first round, it’s assumed it’s the first value from the array unless we state differently (which we will see how).
+    - (IMPORTANT) In the first round, it's assumed it’s the first value from the array unless we state differently (which we will see how).

   - currentValue is the current element in each iteration that will be added to the accumulator.